 “They are just the same old numerous, expendable, careless-of-life, bare-footed, rice-eating Asiatic campaigners who have defied every kind of modernism from the day of the bow-and-arrow on a war front to the explosion of the H-bomb in 1954.”

 Menzies retired from politics in early 1966, aged 72, and was replaced by his deputy leader Harold Holt.
 In June 1966 Holt visited Washington DC and held talks with US president Lyndon Johnson and other American political and military leaders.
 Holt announced publicly that Australia would “go all the way with LBJ”.
 Lyndon Johnson embarked on a reciprocal visit in October 1966, the first visit to Australia by a serving US president.
 Johnson was welcomed in Australia by enormous crowds.
 More than 300,000 people gathered along the president’s motorcade in Melbourne.
-Johnson’s visit to Australia did encounter some small but visible anti-war protests, however for the most part it seemed the US-Australian alliance had never been stronger.
+Johnson’s visit to Australia did encounter some small but visible anti-war protests.
+For the most part, it seemed the US-Australian alliance had never been stronger.

 Paul Ham, historian